Top tips for Veterinary Medicine applications

 We spoke with a veterinary surgeon to get their advice for applying to study Veterinary Medicine.
 Here's what they had to say.

-1. Ask yourself: is Veterinary Medicine for me?
+1. Ask yourself: is Veterinary Medicine for you?

 This may seem a basic question, but you need to be sure you know what Veterinary Medicine truly is, and that it’s what you want to do for the next five or so years.